Beginner's Guide to the Ferry

 - One-way and round trip tickets can be purchased in the mTicket app, or from the Boston Harbor ticket booths at Long Wharf, Rowes Wharf, Charlestown Navy Yard, and Hingham Shipyard..

-- Monthly passes, valid for unlimited ferry trips for 1 calendar month, are available online, in the mTicket app and from fare vending machines located at all subway stations and some Commuter Rail stations.
+- Monthly passes, valid for unlimited ferry trips until the end of the month they were purchased, are available online in the mTicket app and from fare vending machines located at all subway stations and some Commuter Rail stations.

 Please note that when ferry passes are printed on CharlieTickets, they are also valid for travel on other modes:

-- Monthly and 7-day Linkpasses are valid on the Charlestown Ferry—and on the subway, bus, and Commuter Rail Zone 1A.
+- 1-day, 7-day and monthly Commuter Rail Zone 1A passes are valid on the Charlestown and East Boston ferries, subway, Local Bus, and Commuter Rail Zone 1A.

-- Commuter Ferry (Hingham/Hull) passes are also valid on the subway, bus, and Commuter Rail Zones 1A-5.
+- Commuter Ferry (Hingham/Hull) passes are also valid on the subway, bus, and Commuter Rail Zones 1A-6.

 Did you know?
 If you’re traveling with a group, you can buy tickets for everyone before your trip.
 Group tickets are only available for ferry trips between 10 AM and 4 PM, and must be scheduled 2 weeks in advance.
 Contact Boston Harbor Cruises for more information.